prescottprue/generator-react-firebase/generators/app/templates/_README.md

 #### UI Tests

-Cypress is used to write and run UI tests which live in the `test` folder
+Cypress is used to write and run UI tests which live in the `cypress` folder.
+The following npm scripts can be used to run tests:

+  * Run using Cypress run: `npm run test`
+  * Open Test Runner UI (`cypress open`): `npm run test:open`

 ## Deployment
 Build code before deployment by running `npm run build`.
 There are multiple options below for types of deployment, if you are unsure, checkout the Firebase section.